WWU-IETC-R-Collab/CEDEN-mod/CEDEN_Mod.md

 This markdown document covers the modifications of original CEDEN data tables to create a "modified" data set for general use within IETC projects.

 The "original" data set consists of all unmodified CEDEN tables (BENTHIC, HABITAT, TISSUE, TOXICITY, WATERQUALITY) from the Central Valley and San Francisco Bay regions and are spatially queried to the USFE project area.
+All of the original CEDEN tables were downloaded on `2021-02-25` and contain data within our project timeframe `2009-10-01` to `2019-9-30`.
 This original data set can be found within the IETC Tox Box at:

 * `Upper San Francisco Project\Data & Analyses\CEDEN\Original`